QubesOS/qubes-doc/installing/custom-install.md

 Custom Installation
 ===================

 In the present context, "custom installation" refers to things like manual partitioning, setting up LVM and RAID, and manual LUKS encryption configuration.

 ## Qubes 4.0

 ### Installer Defaults

-For reference, these are the typical defaults for a single disk:
+For reference, these are the typical defaults for a single disk with legacy boot:

 ~~~
 Mount Point: /boot